6th June 2019

 Entrepreneurs provide the economy with its engine for innovation and growth.
 So, can we assume that successful entrepreneurship is a prerequisite for an economy that has innovated and grown?
 If so, can we teach entrepreneurship and can entrepreneurship be seen as a formula for success?
 What do successful entrepreneurs have to say on this?
 Can we learn from their experience?

-To address these issues, and others relevant to them, a small group of talented academics, entrepreneurs and practitioners have been brought together to discuss the issues.
+To address these points, and others relevant to them, a small group of talented academics, entrepreneurs and practitioners have been brought together to discuss the issues.

 The session commences at 09:30 (with registration and coffee) and held within the Upper Dining Hall / Atlantic House / Kensington campus.
 Each presentation will be followed by a 15-20 minute discussion slot.